microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/appendices/ESM-CJS-Interop.md

 export = doSomething;
 ```

-Suppose this default import _only_ works with `esModuleInterop` enabled, and is an error without.
-The user of this dependency should _probably_ enable `esModuleInterop` anyway, but it’s generally seen as bad form for libraries to make their configurations infectious like this.
+Suppose this default import _only_ works with `esModuleInterop` enabled, and causes an error when a user without that option references this file.
+The user should _probably_ enable `esModuleInterop` anyway, but it’s generally seen as bad form for libraries to make their configurations infectious like this.
 It would be much better for the library to ship a declaration file like:

 ```ts
 import express = require("express");